zotero-chinese/styles/src/peking-university-law-journal/index.md

 <sup>92</sup> <i>The Year We Thought about Love</i>, 2016.<br>
 <sup>93</sup> F. Santos, “Reframing Refugee Children’s Stories,” <i>The New York Times</i>, 11 January 2019.<br>
 <sup>94</sup> M. Yousafzai, <i>We Are Displaced: My Journey and Stories from Refugee Girls around the World</i>, 2016.<br>
-<sup>95</sup> D. Perkins, “<i>The good place</i> ends its remarkable second season with irrational hope, unexpected gifts, and a smile,” (1 February 2018), <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>.<br>
+<sup>95</sup> D. Perkins, “<i>The Good Place</i> Ends Its Remarkable Second Season with Irrational Hope, Unexpected Gifts, and a Smile,” 1 February 2018, <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>.<br>
 <sup>96</sup> <i>Somewhere Else</i>, 2018.<br>
 <sup>97</sup> J. Yoo et al., <i>Linking Positive Affect to Blood Lipids: A Cultural Perspective</i>, Department of Psychology, University of Wisconsin-Madison, 2016.<br>
 <sup>98</sup> M. O’Shea, <i>Understanding Proactive Behavior in the Workplace as a Function of Gender</i>, Department of Management, University of Kansas, 2018.<br>